Budišov nad Budišovkou

 Budišov nad Budišovkou (/cs/; Bautsch) is a town in Opava District in the Moravian-Silesian Region of the Czech Republic.
 It has about 2,800 inhabitants.
+The town is located on the Budišovka Stream in the Nízký Jeseník range.

+Budišov nad Budišovkou was founded as a mining settlement next to silver and lead mines.
+Since the 18th century, it has been known for slate mining.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark is the Church of the Assumption of the Virgin Mary.

 Administrative division

 Budišov nad Budišovkou consists of four municipal parts (in brackets population according to the 2021 census):